sopra-fs22-group-19/Debatable_Client/README.md

 If second participant joined as a guest user, they do not have any access to any feature of It's debatable except participanting on the debate they have invited to.
 However, they do have right to end the debate.

 ## Technologies
-We used Javascript and Reach for frontend of It's debatable i.e. current git repository.
+We used Javascript, HTML, CSS, SCSS and React for frontend of It's debatable i.e. current git repository.
 We used Java in the backend of [It's debatable Server](https://github.com/sopra-fs22-group-19/Debatable_Server) repository.
-The other frameworks which we used in backend are Spring, Rest, Heroku (for deployment), SonarQube (code quality).
+The other frameworks which we used in backend are Spring, Rest, Heroku (for deployment), SonarCloud (code quality).
 We had weekly Scrums and the implementation period was divided into 2 sprints.

 ## High-level Components
 ## Launch & Deployment